S.Coups: Philanthropy

 In February 2023, S.Coups donated million to the Hope Bridge Korea Disaster Relief Association for relief efforts for the 2023 Turkey–Syria earthquakes.
 In October, he donated million to Weact, a shelter for rescued dogs, and named one of their rescue dogs "Carat", after the name of Seventeen's official fanclub.
 In December, he donated million to the non-profit organization Angels' Nest, a shelter for abandoned animals.

 In August 2024, to commemorate his 29th birthday, S.Coups donated another million to Weact, again in the name of Seventeen's fanclub.

 Personal life

 S.Coups lives in Seoul, with his older brother and a Coton De Tulear named Goguma, or Kkuma for short.

+S.Coups has maintained an interest in sports and physical activity since childhood.
+When asked about his childhood ambitions, he has said that he had wanted to become a physical education teacher because he enjoyed sports and wanted to teach students.
+During middle school, Choi participated in track and field, continuing as an athlete through his third year.
+A 2015 profile in CeCi reported that his best time in the 100 metres was 12 seconds and that he ranked first at his school in long-distance running.

+Health

+In November 2019, while Seventeen was in the midst of its Ode to You World Tour, S.Coups was unable to complete the group's November 16 concert in Jakarta due to health problems.
+Two days later, Pledis Entertainment announced that he would temporarily suspend his activities after experiencing symptoms of psychological anxiety.
+The company stated that he was undergoing detailed examinations and required sufficient rest and stability.

+In May 2020, S.Coups reflected on the period in the documentary series SEVENTEEN: Hit the Road, describing longstanding anxiety that had worsened during the tour and the pressure he felt to continue performing as the group's leader.

+In the first episode of SEVENTEEN: OUR CHAPTER, released on November 7, 2025, S.Coups disclosed that he has panic disorder.